Coat of arms of Bolivia: Official description

 Bolivian law describes the coat of arms as follows:

 The coat of arms of the Republic of Bolivia is elliptical in shape.
 In the upper part is a rising sun appearing behind the Cerro Rico with skies at dawn.
 In the center, the Cerro Rico of Potosí and the Cerro Menor.
-On the upper part of the smaller hill, the Chapel of the Sacred Heart of Jesus.
+On the upper part of the smaller hill, is the Chapel of the Sacred Heart of Jesus.
 In the lower left part of the landscape formed by the hills, a llama.
 To its right a sheaf of wheat and a palm.
-Around the shield, a blue oval with golden inner edge.
-In the upper half of the oval, the inscription BOLIVIA in golden capital letters.
+Around the shield, a blue oval with a golden inner edge.
+In the upper half of the oval, the inscription BOLIVIA is in golden capital letters.
 In the lower half of the oval, ten golden stars of five points.
-At each flank, three national flags, a cannon, two rifles, an axe to the right and a liberty cap to the left.
+At each flank, three national flags, a cannon, two rifles, an axe to the right, and a liberty cap to the left.
 Surmounting the shield, an Andean condor in rising attitude.
 Behind the condor, two interlaced branches of laurel and olive.
-The laurel to the left and the olive to the right forming a wreath.
+The laurel to the left and the olive to the right form a wreath.
 When relevant, the field outside the shield shall be pearl blue.